 The mean of the Level of career readiness in terms of Diversity of learners is 4.26 with a standard deviation of 0.52, which means that the level of career readiness in terms of Diversity of Learners is very much observed.
 The statistical implication of this result is the level of career readiness is very much observed.
 This finding aligns with existing literature which highlights the critical role of teacher awareness and appreciation of student diversity in educational outcomes.
-Research indicates that when teachers possess a deep understanding of and respect for their students' varied cultural, linguistic, and socio-economic backgrounds, they are better equipped to design and implement effective instructional strategies (Gay, 2019).
+Research indicates that when teachers possess a deep understanding of and respect for their students varied cultural, linguistic, and socio-economic backgrounds, they are better equipped to design and implement effective instructional strategies (Gay, 2019).
 This strong foundation can be attributed to their experiential learning exposure in their field study courses, during which they were able to witness actual classroom settings of in-service teachers applying teaching strategies in response to learners of diverse backgrounds.
 Hence, through their courses, the pre-service teachers gained an excellent theoretical understanding of inclusive education, but they still need time to create their professional identities as inclusive instructors (Tangen and Beutel, 2019).
 Teacher education institutes serve an important role in preparing pre- service teachers to teach a varied range of students competently and confidently by integrating both theoretical knowledge and practical, experiential learning opportunities.
 Furthermore, the central role of teachers in establishing learning environments that are responsive to learner diversity is underscored by DepED Order No. 42, s.
 (2017).

 Table 3.
 Significant Relationship between Psychological Capital and Career Readiness